0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 This solution is effective because it:

-- Protects against sandwich attacks effectively.
+- Protects against sandwich attacks successfully.
 - Requires no off-chain computation, trust in external parties, or additional infrastructure.
 - Preserves atomic composability.
 - Requires minimal changes to the existing Uniswap v2 codebase.

 Multi-block MEV remains a consideration, however, where a consecutive-blocks proposer could influence the benchmark price for the block used for evaluating the user’s execution price.
 Nevertheless, this can be addressed by updating this value less frequently or using a moving average over several past blocks instead.
 Either approach would raise the costs associated with this vector.

+Overall, this modification provides strong guarantees about execution quality while making sandwich attacks structurally unfeasible, all with minimal changes to the existing Uniswap v2 contracts.